 Silversea Cruises' Silver Spirit

-Because?
-Walk into one of the two Owner's Suites aboard Silversea Cruises' Silver Spirit, and you'll likely hear soft music playing (compliments of the Bang & Olufsen stereo system in the living room) and see sheer curtains drifting lazily in the breeze by the glass doors opening onto the 190-square-foot teak verandah.
-At 1,292 square feet, including the balcony, each of these suites is sophisticated, sexy and spacious.
-(A two-bedroom option -- 1,668 square feet -- is also available by booking the adjoining Vista Suite.)
-Tucked amidships on Deck 8, these stylish apartments at sea -- designed with sleek blond wood, wide striped wallpaper and modern furniture -- make you feel like you've stepped into a swanky penthouse in London or Copenhagen.
-Your butler will make you feel right at home as you settle into the living room with subtle recessed lighting and a flat-screen TV, enjoy a meal in the separate dining room or get a good night's sleep in the master bedroom with a sinfully comfortable queen-size bed with a down duvet and selection of nine types of pillows.
-The master bathroom has marble throughout with a double vanity, shower and separate full-size whirlpool tub.
-(There's also a powder room for guests.)
+Why?
+Walk into one of the two Owner's Suites aboard Silversea Cruises' Silver Spirit, and you'll likely hear soft music playing (compliments of the Bang & Olufsen stereo system in the living room) and see sheer curtains lazily catching the breeze by the glass doors, which open onto the 190-square-foot teak verandah.
+At 1,292 square feet (including the balcony), each of these suites is sophisticated, sexy and spacious.
+(You can expand to two bedrooms and 1,668 square feet by booking the adjoining Vista Suite.)
+Tucked amidships on Deck 8, these stylish apartments at sea -- designed with sleek blond wood, wide striped wallpaper and modern furniture -- have the vibe of a swanky penthouse in London or Copenhagen.
+Your butler will make you feel right at home as you settle into the living room, which features subtle recessed lighting and a flat-screen TV as well as a work area with writing desk.
+You'll enjoy meals in the separate dining room (there's an Illy espresso machine for caffeine-packed pick-me-ups) and get a good night's sleep in the master bedroom, home to a sinfully comfortable queen-size bed dressed with Pratesi bed linens, down duvet and a selection of pillows.
+The master bathroom has marble throughout, plus a double vanity, shower and separate, full-size whirlpool tub.
+There's also a powder room for guests.

-Plan to Pay: Average cost per person, per night, for a Caribbean voyage is $1,300.
+Plan to Pay: Fares start at $1,200 per person, per night, for a Caribbean cruise.